juiceboxh3ro/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+	React JS is a JavaScript library created by Facebook.
+It allows us to rerender content dynamically and hook onto the render effect to create powerful UIs, as well as simplifying the component creation process.

 - [ ] What does it mean to _think_ in react?

 - [ ] Describe state.

+	State is the current status of the component.
+For example, a component could be hidden and toggled on.

 - [ ] Describe props.

+	Props are data passed from a parent component to a child component.
+Taking today for example, we've passed an array containing Star Wars characters from a parent component down to the individual card child component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+	Side effects are events from the rendering process.
+We can hook onto these and sync them with useEffect.

 ## Project Set Up